16pj/Expenseapp/updates.md

 2. logout which clears shared preference
 3. Reset which deletes old tables (if existing) and creates new tables (with default values)

-appearance needs the core functionalities and merging with test1 and test2 is required
+appearance has the core functionalities appearance needs merging with test1 and test2